-In the United States, elective abortion (abortion initiated by personal choice) is legal during the 1st trimester (up to 12 weeks).
-After 12 weeks, states can impose restrictions on when abortion can be done.
+In most states in the United States, elective abortion (abortion initiated by personal choice) is legal during the 1st trimester (up to 12 weeks).
+After 12 weeks, many states impose restrictions on when abortion can be done.
 For example, a waiting period or counseling may be required before an abortion can be done.
 These restrictions vary from state to state.

 In the United States, about 50% of pregnancies are unintended, and about 40% of unintended pregnancies are ended by elective abortion, making it one of the most common surgical procedures done.

 In countries where abortion is legal, abortion is usually safe, and complications are rare.
 Worldwide, about 13% of deaths in pregnant women are due to abortion.
 Most of these deaths occur in countries where abortion is illegal.